 The ritual of drinking coffee has contributed towards America’s historical events including powering soldiers with a spirited kick during the Civil War.
 By the mid-18th century New York’s first coffee importers, traders and roasters were borne out of Lower Manhattan, aided by the opening of the Erie Canal.
 From here, coffee was transported to the Chicago and, eventually to the rest of America on wagon trains.
 As decades passed, so did other influences including Italians and Greeks who brought their own coffee culture to the streets of New York.

 Women and coffee culture

 The first coffee cafes were generally boys clubs until the 1920s and 30s when women began to empower themselves to make a stand for improved rights in society.
 A New York socialite and entrepreneur, Alice Foote MacDougall, became the first woman to be a coffee broker and, in 1919, opened up The Little Coffee Shop in Grand Central Terminal.
 Her success, partly driven by the combination of selling coffee with waffles, gave way to opening other coffee houses in the city, and is the inspiration for Imitation of Life, a best selling book and film.

 Today’s coffee culture

 Ironically, coffee has once again become a luxury product with specialty coffee beans being sold as a precious commodity through a huge range of different flavors, beans and processing.
 Our desires to enjoy good coffee has been invigorated even when some of us experience acid reflux from drinking coffee, although this can be combated in a number of ways including treating coffee beans in a different way to reduce the acidity.

-However, nothing will stop us drinking and loving coffee, or frequenting coffee shops which has become part a central part of our daily routines for meeting up, working and charging our phones.
+However, nothing will stop us drinking and loving coffee, brew with your thermal carafe machine at home or frequenting coffee shops which has become part a central part of our daily routines for meeting up, working and charging our phones.